arctg70/ssr-kcp-server-docker/README.md

-# ssr-alpine
+# ssr-kcp-server-docker based on alpine
-shadowsocksR python docker on alpine
+shadowsocksR python and kcptun docker on alpine
 #ENVs
 server